ShivamKR12/Echoes/README.md

 ---

-Thank you for checking out Echoes and
+Thank you for checking out Echoes and exploring Ursina on Android!